buildHuge/Notes-Ever/CONTRIBUTING.md

-# Contributing
+# Contributing :sparkles:

 Hi :raised_hands:.
 We are delighted to see your interest in helping our team build a complete solution for teachers to share notes, assignments with students.
 Our web app is based on Python's flask framework and its deployed to Heroku: https://notes-ever.herokuapp.com.

 Let's get started with setting up the development enviornment for our app to run locally on your system.
 Please read all the steps below carefully.

 **Note: we recommend executing all the below commands in Bash or any Unix based Terminal.
 Also, launch your terminal with administrative privileges.**